camunda-community-hub/DelphiZeeBeClient/README.md

 See header part of the units mentioned for more details.

 # Examples
-Includes three test projects:
+The reository includes three test projects.
+Two are very closely related to the test workflow "order-process.bpmn" used in zeebe-tutorial(https://docs.zeebe.io/getting-started/tutorial-setup.html)
-- ZeeBeTestCLI uses the command line interface to communicate to ZeeBe
+- ZeeBeTestCLI: Uses the command line interface to communicate to ZeeBe
-- ZeeBeTestClient uses the gRPC interface directly.
-The test workflow is "order-process.bpmn" used in zeebe-tutorial(https://docs.zeebe.io/getting-started/tutorial-setup.html)
+- ZeeBeTestClient: Uses the gRPC interface directly.
-- ZeeBeTestgRPC is a more generic client build arrount the gRPC-Interface encapsulated in the uZeeBeClient.pas unit.
+The last example uses an more generic approach build arrount the gRPC-Interface encapsulated in the uZeeBeClient.pas unit.
+- ZeeBeTestgRPC: Uses the gRPC interface via the uZeeBeClient.pas unit.

 # Status
 Although it has been used successfully in an prove of concept project, the code is not production ready yet.